 When considering whether to make or buy, it’s essential to do the math.
 Often, it’s more cost-effective to purchase pre-existing solutions (like digital work instructions) and integrate them into your systems.
 However, if you have a highly customizable product mix, you might need to invest in a configuration management system tailored to your needs.

-5. Implementing Digital Transformation: Two Paths to Success
+5. Implementing Digital Transformation in Manufacturing: Two Paths to Success

 Once you have a clear understanding of your baseline issues, identify the necessary infrastructure, and assess your internal capabilities, it’s time to get started.
 There are generally two paths to success, depending on your team's experience level.